 Farms (see Farmers below)

-New farmer low-cost lease on up to 25 acres
+Low-cost lease on up to 25 acres

 - fruit and vegetable production

 Includes good boundary fences, hydrants (on rural water), electric, one metal building approx. 60’ x 30’.
 Available for use are riding mowers, walk-behind mowers, chipper shredder, chainsaw, air compressor, many hand tools and a 1952 Ford 8N tractor with front scoop and rear blade.
+New concrete in workshop.

 An individual or couple may live rent-free by pulling up an RV or mobile home and hooking up to water and electric on site seasonally.
 First year land rent only $50/acre in keeping with SILT’s mission of affordable access to land.
 The current resident is interested in helping get a hoop house for the farmer’s use.